Diploma of Higher Education in Tourism and Business Management in Finland, 60 cr

 The Diploma of Higher Education provides knowledge and competence in tourism and business management.
 You enhance your expertise in customer-oriented service development and digital marketing in European business environment.
 The studies are carried out online in Moodle eLearning environment.
 The duration of the studies is one and a half year (60 ECTS credits).
 You will study one module (20 ECTS credits) per term.
 It is also possible to choose only one module (20 ECTS credits).

-- study entities made up of modules from the degree program curriculum
+- includes study entities made up of modules from the degree program curriculum

 - can be accepted as part of a selected, international degree program (for example International Digital Business Program), thus shortening the study time in Finland